0x213F/website-0x213F/_posts/2022-07-15-how-to-be-an-owner.md

 ## Now it's your turn

-Time for a self analysis.
+Time for a self-diagnosis.
 What step is _your_ company at right now?